 FAWSEC Ed.
-Co. and Subsidiaries stand with the government of Kuwait in endorsing the Kuwait Child Rights Laws and decrees to ensure the protection of children stated in Article 71, law No. 21 of 2015.
+Co. and Subsidiaries stand with the government of Kuwait in endorsing the Kuwait Child Rights Laws and decrees to ensure the protection of children stated in Article 71.

 Child protection concerns include suspected, alleged, self-disclosed, or witnessed abuse of a child by anyone associated within or outside the school, which must be investigated and followed by appropriate action.
 In order to ensure that our schools and community stakeholders understand our child protection policy, we will provide all of the necessary definitions for clear identification and recognition of abuse/neglect.